 8. Save on Utility Bills

 Utility bills are a monthly expense that the majority of people face every month.
-Have you ever noticed how much money you spend for things such as electricity, telephone, water or cable TV?
+Have you ever noticed how much money you spend on things such as electricity, telephone, water or cable TV?
 I know it is a lot!
 Try to see how you can save money on your utility bills.
 Always check the difference between the current month and the last month and if something is off, then try to investigate the reason (i.e. adjust the thermostat for the AC in the summer to 75 and in winter 68).
 This will save you money in the future.
 Money that you could set aside towards your emergency fund.

 Recommended read: 15 Ideas to Save Money on Your Monthly Bills